HackSouth/hacksouth.github.io/_posts/2021-02-02-Social-Media-Hacks.md

 Having access to your email address is like them having your front door key to your entire online presence.
 Once again, 2FA solves this problem.

 As you can see with this section, this is not some elite level, government sponsored, NCIS Cyber hacking technic.
 Its as simple as them going to a “Digital Library” and taking they publicly accessible “Breach Yellow Pages” book labelled “The 2 Billion user accounts breached and leaked” and looking you up on the internet.
+Nothing like this....

+<iframe src="https://giphy.com/embed/Z543HuFdQAmkg" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/hacker-Z543HuFdQAmkg">via GIPHY</a></p>

 ### What should I do first after my account takeover?